lyubeka99/lyubeka99.github.io/_posts/2023-12-05-dante-pro-lab-review.md

 ---
 layout: post
-title: "Review of the pro lab Dante by HackTheBox"
+title: "Review of Dante by HackTheBox"
 ---

 > The beginner-friendly pro lab Dante is a failry new environment released by HackTheBox (HTB).
-The lab is quite big and serves well to practise certain penetration testing techniques even though I found it to be quite unrealistic in terms of content and exploitation.
+The lab is quite big and serves well to practise certain penetration testing techniques even though
+I found it to be unrealistic in terms of content and exploitation.

 ---